 I suggested that Zach devote himself to a season of singleness.
-Instead of focusing all his attention on finding the perfect partner to banish his loneliness, perhaps he should go inward to discover the wounds that were driving his pain.
+Instead of focusing all his attention on finding the perfect partner to banish his loneliness, perhaps he should turn inward to discover the wounds driving his pain.
 “Zach, as long as you are self-medicating with women, you will never see the roots of the problem, and they will continue to control you behind your back.”

 How the Temptations of Jesus Can Help